 This chart shows how costs per country have changed over time.
 Colors indicate the square root of the Cost/km in $ M.

-Each square represents the start of one or more projects in that country, and if there are more than one, the cost is the weighted average of the projects that started that year.
+Each square represents the start of one or more projects in that country, and if there is more than one, the cost is the weighted average of the projects that started that year.
 China and India have been constructing rapid rail transit continuously and for consistently lower costs.
 Countries like Turkey, Spain, South Korea and Bulgaria also build for consistently lower costs.